P-p-H-d/mlib/README.md

 #### DEQUE\_DEF(name, type [, oplist])
 #### DEQUE\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

-DEQUE\_DEF defines the deque 'name##\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
+DEQUE\_DEF defines the deque 'name\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the deque.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.